yahsieh37/Retina-Image-Diagnosis-with-CNN/darknet-master/README.md

 ##
-The codes for YOLO is downloaded from this link: git@github.com:AlexeyAB/darknet.git
+The codes for YOLO is downloaded from git@github.com:AlexeyAB/darknet.git

 A complete instruction about using the code can be found [here](https://github.com/AlexeyAB/darknet).